-Job Description for Safety
+Job Description for Safety Chair

-Download the Safety Job Description
+Download the Safety Chair Job Description

 The safety of students and staff at school, and traveling to and from school, is of paramount concern.
-PTAs have a responsibility to identify and promote awareness of safety problems in the school community and, in collaboration with others, to help develop solutions.
+PTAs have a responsibility to identify and promote awareness of safety issues in the school community and, in collaboration with others, to help develop solutions.

 Safety is a growing concern for the public.
 Preparedness for emergencies and disasters, as well as the prevention of unintentional injuries (accidents), is a serious concern of those who care for children in the home, at school, and in the community.

-Activities to promote safety are closely related to and can be incorporated in all PTA interests.
+Activities to promote safety are closely related to, and can be incorporated in, all PTA interests.

 What To Do

-• Have president appoint a safety committee.
+• Have president appoint a Safety Chair

 • Encourage participation in the annual creation and/or review of the school’s Safety and Emergency/Disaster Preparedness Plans and share the plans with the membership and the community.
 Involve students in this process where appropriate.